 During the test, you inhale a medication that makes your airways narrow.
-Then you take a spirometry test.
+Then, you take a spirometry test.
 You do this several times.
 Your doctor will use the readings to learn how much your airways narrow during an asthma attack.

 During the test, you walk on a treadmill or a ride a stationary bicycle.
 The doctor keeps an eye on your heart rate as your heart beats faster and faster.
-You’ll breathe into a tube that measures your lungs as they work harder.
+You’ll breathe into a tube that monitors your lungs as they work harder.